foxglove1028/agent-meowski/build-it-with-me/README.md

   - spritesheet
 * setup scene
-* define level requirements (tasks to be completed) -defeat mid-boss find out that kibble was taken by Biscuit -learn of biscuit's weakness - if player decides to not kill birdman
+* define level requirements (tasks to be completed)
+  - defeat mid-boss find out that kibble was taken by Biscuit
+  - learn of biscuit's weakness (if player decides to not kill birdman)

 ###Level 4 - suburbia